 Christopher Whaley is a Research Economist at the School of Public Health at the University of California Berkeley.
 He received his PhD in Health Services and Policy Analysis with a concentration in Health Economics from UC Berkeley in 2015.
 His research interests include price transparency and consumer information, health insurance plan design, and provider competition.

-As Program Coordinator for the Berkeley Center for Health Technology, Eve is responsible for all of the Center's day-to-day communications, including its website and other publications, as well as financial coordination and event planning.
-She is a long-time university staff member, most recently serving as Administrative Officer and webmaster with Berkeley's Center for Weight & Health, now known as the Nutrition Policy Institute.
+Eve manages BCHT's day-to-day communications, including the website and other publications; as well as financial coordination, personnel, and event planning.
+She is a long-time university staff member, previously with UC Berkeley Extension, and the Center for Weight & Health, now known as the Nutrition Policy Institute.

 Francis Megerlin is Professor at the University of Strasbourg – EUCOR (French-German-Swiss cluster of research universities) and also at the ESSEC Business School and Paris Institute of Political Studies.
 He is a senior fellow at the Berkeley Center for Health Technology at the University of California, Berkeley, and full member, Académie Nationale de Pharmacie, France.